 Myth #6: A root canal means I'm having the roots of my tooth, or my whole tooth, removed.

 The whole point of root canal therapy is to save a tooth, not remove it!
 During a root canal, the canals are cleaned and shaped on the inside only.
-The nerve tissue and pulp are removed along with some of the root's inside parts to ensure that all of the bacteria are removed.
+The nerve tissue and pulp are removed along with some of the root's inside parts to ensure that all bacteria are removed.

 Myth #7: After I get a root canal, I won't have to go back to the dentist for a long time.